-We anticipate beginning Phase 2 clinical trials with BHV-8000 in the second half of 2024 targeting neuroinflammatory conditions, potentially including Amyloid-Related Imaging Abnormalities ("ARIA") in Alzheimer's disease, Alzheimer's disease, Parkinson's disease and multiple sclerosis.
-We are evaluating and have not yet finalized clinical trial designs, including trial size, and primary and secondary endpoints for these anticipated clinical trials.
+We anticipate beginning Phase 2/3 clinical trials with BHV-8000 in the first half of 2025 targeting neuroinflammatory conditions, potentially including Amyloid-Related Imaging Abnormalities ("ARIA") in Alzheimer's disease, Alzheimer's disease, Parkinson's disease and multiple sclerosis.
+We are evaluating and have not yet finalized potential clinical trial designs, including size and primary and secondary endpoints.